Abson-dev/Analysing-Senegal-Census-Data/README.md

 -	Develop R scripts with QGIS for spatial analysis (based on the method used by Kyle Walker of US Census.
 Documentation available [here](https://walker-data.com/ ) but also other relevant methods (spatial regression, spatial autocorrelation, LISA, GWR)
 -	Output the results as a map with graphical options (Histogram) according to certain comparison models, as in the example below

+# In the 2013 Census data there is not age of death in the deces_2013